Madrid Spain

 Click here to go to their website.

 We took a Viator Bus Tour as it is only 87 kilometers from Madrid to Toledo, and using this method was a good solution for us as we did not want to rent a car while we were in Spain.
-Plus the tour was "guided" and they knew their way around Toledo.
+Plus the tour was "guided", they spoke excellent english and they knew their way around Toledo.

 Madrid Street Performers